chrissank/SLDMAT-Editor/README.md

 # SLDMAT Editor

 A browser-based editor for SolidWorks material library files (`.sldmat`).
-No installation, no build step — open the HTML file and go.
+No installation, no build step — use it online or download the HTML file and open it locally.

 ## Usage